Sowintuu/voiceAtis/README.md

     * No visibility directions
     * No runway condition
 * IvAc 2 support discontinued
     * Reading ATIS from IvAc 2 works.
-However there are bugs and this wont be improved in the future.
+However, there are bugs and this won't be improved in the future.
-    * Remarks of ivac 2 stations will not be read.
+    * Remarks of IvAc 2 stations will not be read.
 * X-Plane: Detection of active COM not accurate
     * To work reliable, activate receive for both COM1 and COM2
 * Frequency used may not match the real world frequency